zenstruck/foundry/docs/index.rst

 .. note::

-    ``getDefaults()`` is called everytime a factory is instantiated (even if you don't end up creating it). `Lazy values`_ allows you to ensure the value is only calculated when/if it's needed.
+    ``defaults()`` is called everytime a factory is instantiated (even if you don't end up creating it). `Lazy Values`_ allows you to ensure the value is only calculated when/if it's needed.

 Using your Factory
 ~~~~~~~~~~~~~~~~~~